vergic/vngage-desktop-plugin-mini/README.md

 1. Go to Active Groups, Subscriptions, and Actions and select what you need.
 1. Click save
 1. Go to the desktop tab in Vergic engage.
+1. The plugin will be displayed on the left next to the sidebar